andrewkyungwonpark/api-hackathon/README.md

 # Drive-n-Kicks

-A front-end web applicatiion that helps the user pick a new NBA team to root for, as well as a new pair of sneakers to go with the team.
+A front-end web application that helps the user pick a new NBA team to root for, as well as a new pair of sneakers to go with the team.

 ## Technologies Used